 Setting Stop-Loss and Take-Profit Around S/R Zones

 Stop-loss placement is critical when trading gold support resistance levels.
 If you buy at support, place your stop-loss a few dollars below the level — not right on it.
 Markets often spike slightly below support before reversing.
 A good rule is to add a buffer of 0.2% to 0.5% of the current price.
-For gold at $4,565, that means 10–25 pips (0.25% is about $11).
+For gold at $4,207, that’s roughly 8 to 21 dollars below your entry zone.
+This extra cushion keeps you in the trade during normal whipsaws.

 Take-profit targets should be set at the next resistance level.
-If you buy at $4,500 support, aim for $4,550 (a nearby resistance).
+If you buy at $4,200 support, aim for $4,245 — a nearby resistance.
 You can also use a trailing stop after price passes the midpoint.
 Always maintain a positive risk-to-reward ratio.
 For every dollar you risk, aim to make at least two dollars.
 This keeps your account safe even if you are wrong half the time.

 If you prefer a more automated approach, some traders use professional gold trading signals to get entry and exit points based on S/R analysis.
 These signals can save you time and remove emotional guesswork, especially when markets move fast.